3D layers

 Voxel

 A voxel layer represents multidimensional volumetric 3D or 4D data in Scene Viewer and ArcGIS Pro.
-In local scenes, you can visualize atmospheric or oceanic data, geological underground models, or space-time cubes as voxel scene layers.
+In local scenes, you can visualize atmospheric or oceanic data, geological underground models, or space-time cubes as voxel layers.
 Use voxel layers to access and explore volumetric data about the world and better understand conditions that you can't physically experience.
 For example, an underground model visualized as a voxel layer can be viewed together with buildings or subterranean utilities to evaluate the underground for planned construction or maintenance.

 You can create a voxel layer in ArcGIS Pro and share it as a web layer or within a local scene.